 How does Evrysdi work?

 The brain and spinal cord relay messages to the muscles via motor neurons.
 The correct transmission of these messages is vital for muscle health.
-SMN protein deficiency leads to the death of motor neurons causing muscles to atrophy.
+SMN protein deficiency leads to the death of motor neurons causing muscles to atrophy (shrink).
 Two genes — SMN1 and SMN2 — carry instructions necessary for cells to make SMN protein.
 The vast majority of functional SMN protein comes from the SMN1 gene.
-The protein that comes from the SMN2 gene is usually short and unstable.
+The protein that comes from the SMN2 gene usually is short and unstable.
 Mutations in SMN1 are the main cause of SMA.
 The number of SMN2 gene copies determines the disease’s severity.

 Messenger RNA (mRNA) is the molecule that guides protein production.
 Cells first transcribe the genetic information that a gene contains into mRNA.
 They then translate this information into a protein.
 There are several integral steps in the process.
 Problems in any of these steps can affect overall protein production.
 The unstable nature of the SMN protein that cells produce from the SMN2 gene is the result of such a problem.